daolicloud/daolinet-openstack/README.md

 DaoliNet Network Virtualization
 -------------------------------

 The DaoliNet Network Virtualization is based on Openflow Standard, which completely separates the control and forward planes for your virtualized cloud network.
+With DaoliNet, Docker hosts are created and managed independently; there is no deed for them to know one another.
+This greatly simplifies the management and scalability of Docker cloud.
 Below let us provide an introduction to important advantages enabled by Openflow.

 Openflow Controller
 -------------------

 This is a set of distributed web service agents.
-They receive a "PacketIn" request from a server host and reply a "PacketOut" response to the requesting server.
-A packetin request is a normal network packet that the server receives but does not know how to process switching/routing/gateway-in-out/firewall-in-out, due to lack of configuration intelligence.
-A packetout response from the Controller is a flow which on-the-fly configures the packetin server to turn it into intelligent for forwarding packets.
+They receive a "PacketIn" request from a Decker host and reply a "PacketOut" response to the requesting host.
+A packetin request is a normal network packet that a Docker host receives from a container but does not know how to process switching/routing/gateway-in-out/firewall-in-out, due to lack of configuration intelligence.
+A packetout response from the Controller is a flow which configures in real time the packetin host to turn it into intelligent for forwarding packets.

 Servers as Networking Boxes: Distributed Switches, Routers, and Gateways
 ---------------------------

 The DaoliNet uses standard X86 servers running Linux kernel with Open-v-Switch (OVS) as networking forwarding devices.
-When joining a cloud resource pool, a server has no any networking confirguration information apart from only knowing the IP addresses of Openflow Controllers.
-This means that the servers joining a cloud resource pool are completely independent of one another, having no whatever knowledge of one another at all.
-Once on-the-fly configured by the Controller, a server becomes intelligent to forward packets in various network functions, e.g., switching (L2), routing (L3) and gateway-ing (L4: NAT-in-out, Firewall-in-out), and can also form security groups for a cloud tenant, and handle load balancing at the edge of a cloud network.
+When joining a cloud resource pool, a server has no any networking confirguration information apart from only knowing the IP addresses of the Openflow Controllers.
+This means that the Docker hosts joining a cloud resource pool are completely independent of one another, having no whatever knowledge of one another at all.
+Once real-time configured by the Controller, a Docker host becomes intelligent to forward packets in various network functions, e.g., switching (L2), routing (L3) and gateway-ing (L4: NAT-in-out, Firewall-in-out), and can also form security groups for a cloud tenant, and handle load balancing at the edge of a cloud network.

 Overlay Network for Distributed Containers
 ------